What is Cub Scouting?

 In 1930 the Boy Scouts of America launched a home- and neighborhood-centered program for boys (now boys and girls) 9 to 11 years of age.
 A key element of the program is an emphasis on caring, nurturing relationships between children and their parents, adult leaders, and friends.
 Currently, Cub Scouting is the largest of the BSA’s three membership divisions.
 (The others are Boy Scouting and Venturing.)

 Cub Scouting has nine purposes: to

 – Positively influence character development and encourage spiritual growth

-- Help boys develop habits and attitudes of good citizenship
+– Help boys and girls develop habits and attitudes of good citizenship

 – Encourage good sportsmanship and pride in growing strong in mind and body

 – Improve understanding within the family

 – Strengthen boys’ and girls’ ability to get along with other children and respect other people

 – Foster a sense of personal achievement by helping boys and girls develop new interests and skills